roccoblu/RPNet/README.md

 # RPNet

-A Deep Learning approach for robust R Peak detection in noisy ECG
+This code is built upon the work done A Deep Learning approach for robust R Peak detection in noisy ECG

 ## Research